-The Duncan Road (formerly Duncan Highway) branches off from the Victoria Highway near the Northern Territory/Western Australia border.
-The unsealed road takes you through the beautiful and hilly country below Lake Argyle and joins the highway again in Halls Creek.
+The Duncan Road (formerly Duncan Highway) branches off from the Victoria Highway near the Northern Territory/Western Australia border, not very far from Kununurra.

 Now, there is nothing wrong with the highway between Kununurra and Halls Creek.
 In fact, it's the most beautiful part of the Great Northern Highway inside Western Australia.
 So why take the Duncan Road instead?